tongson/omnia/README.md

 The included Lua script might be too simplistic to demonstrate Omnia.
 For a more complicated application check my 'fork' of [LDoc](https://github.com/tongson/LDoc)

+#### Moonscript support

+Just treat Moonscript source the same as Lua source.
+The Make routines will handle the compilation of Moonscript sources and link the appropriate compiled Lua source to the final executable.

+The Moonscript standard library is included but you have to add `moon` to the `VENDOR` line in the Makefile.

+A copy of `mooni` is also included.
+To compile, run `make mooni`.

 #### Included projects

 Project                                                     | Version         | License